 To hide an individual terrain if there are several terrains, hover the mouse on the terrain from the list and click the eye button.

-NOTE: Enabling the Toggle Visibility command to hide a certain dynamic will also hide any visible dynamic terrains imported in the drawing but clicking on the same button to reveal a hidden dynamic terrain will not reveal terrains hidden individually through the imagery manager.
+NOTE: Enabling the Toggle Visibility command to hide a certain dynamic will also hide any visible dynamic terrains imported in the drawing but clicking on the same button to reveal a hidden dynamic terrain will not reveal terrains hidden individually through the terrain manager.

 Now that Plex-Earth created the terrain model, an engineer can proceed to the designing process with greater confidence and analyze all the important aspects of his project site (bumps, dips, channels, etc.) with just a few clicks and from the comfort of his own office or home.

 We hope that you have found this tutorial on how to import terrain, helpful.
 Feel free to contact us at email@example.com for any questions you may still have.

 Don't have Plex-Earth yet?
 Explore all the features and potential benefits of this software; install a fully functional 7-day free trial of Plex-Earth now!

 AutoCAD Version: 2023, 2022 , 2021 , 2020 , 2019 , 2018 , 2017 , 2016